SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-Events.md

 # Events

-[slide]
+[slide hideTitle]

 # Node.js Events

-Node.js has a built-in module, called "Events", where you can create, fire, and listen for your own events.
+Node.js has a built-in module, called "Events", where you can create, fire, and listen for your events.

 To include the built-in Events module use the `require()` method.